The #MindMonsters Project

 Nameless; a fear-of-being-unworthy monster.

 Since the first draft has been written, people who have read it have sent me some amazing drawings of what they visualised.
-The range, of course, is fantastic.
+The range is fantastic.
 Some are drawn by hand, others digital.
 Some by people who are clearly very skilled at holding a pencil, and others from people just like the rest of us.
 I’ve received animated gifs, photos of angry scribbles in notepads and images of detailed paintings.

 The #mindmonsters project creates a space for us all to share our experience of self-sabotage in a creative, abstract, fun and ultimately very touching way.